kailoon/kailoon.com/src/posts/2021/02/finally-settled-with-11ty.md

 metaTitle: Finally Settled With 11ty
 metaDescription: Move from WordPress to Static Sites Generators — 11ty, and others.
 title: Finally Settled With 11ty
+description: Move from WordPress to Static Sites Generators — 11ty, and others.
 featuredImg: wp-11ty
 subHeading: I have been using WordPress since 2008.
 It helps me kickstart this blog and start freelancing as a WordPress designer + developer, which, earned me a long-term contract from ThemeForest, Envato.
 tags: ['SSG', 'WordPress', 'Web Development']